docknetwork/sdk/tutorials/src/tutorial_anoncreds.md

   - See the test `tests/integration/anoncreds/demo.test.js` for an example of how a BBS+ signature can be used with an accumulator for anonymous credentials.
 The accumulator is used to hold a user/credential id.
 Presence of the id in accumulator means the credential is valid and absence means invalid.

+- Verifiable encryption
+  - Encrypt messages from BBS+ signatures for a 3rd party and prove that the encryption was done correctly.
+  - See the test `tests/integration/anoncreds/saver-and-bound-check.test.js`

+- Bound check/Range proof
+  - Prove that messages under a BBS+ signature satisfy some bounds.
+  - See the test `tests/integration/anoncreds/saver-and-bound-check.test.js`